msjordao/msjordao/README.md

 # Cloud Solutions Architect & DevOps Engineer | Cloud Architects Program (Powered by AWS) Certified | AWS | Terraform | Kubernetes | Docker | CI/CD | IaC

-Specializing in Cloud & DevOps, I develop practical cloud solutions through real-world scenario-based projects, using leading platforms such as AWS.
-My focus is on designing and implementing efficient, scalable, and secure solutions for businesses, helping them with migration, modernization, and optimization of their infrastructures to the cloud.
+➤ Certified Member of the Cloud Architects Program (Powered by AWS) 8 years of experience in technology, currently specializing in Cloud and DevOps solutions for clients by developing practical and efficient systems.
+My expertise lies in designing and implementing scalable, secure, and high-performance architectures, always aligning best practices with a strategic understanding of business needs.

 ## 🧠 Soft Skills: